rbind/blog.jemu.name/content/posts/2020-05-14-migrating-themes-and-overhauling-the-rest/index.en.md

 >
 > --- Tolliver Groat

-So I decided to start from scratch, more or less, by switching to a different theme ([Coder](https://github.com/luizdepra/hugo-coder)) which has a couple benefits I like or grew to appreciate:
+So I decided to start from scratch, more or less, by switching to a different theme ([Coder]) which has a couple benefits I like or grew to appreciate given my 3+ years of hugo/blogdown experience:

 - **Simpler** design.
 I recently spent some time reading [Yihui's blog](https://yihui.org/) and his advice on choosing a simpler theme and not worrying too much about the fancy stuff really spoke _and_ somehwat offended me, given that worrying too much about irrelevant fancyness is basically my entire energy.
 - Built-in support for **light/dark mode** with automatic switching based on the visitor's system preference